unitymakesus/unity-starter/wp-content/plugins/quick-featured-images/README.txt

 8. Filter by **time**: Search by time specifications
 9. Filter by **parent page**: Search child pages by parent page

-If you want to use these filters then take a look the **premium version** [Quick Featured Images Pro](https://www.quickfeaturedimages.com/).
+If you want to use these filters then take a look the **Pro version** [Quick Featured Images Pro](https://www.quickfeaturedimages.com/).

 = Bulk Edit: Presets (Pro only) =